 A bank consists of presets and samples.
-The Load function loads this data into the ESI's memory bank from the floppy disk, hard disk or other external SCSI device.
+The Load function loads this data into the ESI-32's memory bank from the floppy disk, hard disk or other external SCSI device.

 - 1. Press Load. - 2.
 If necessary, select the drive containing the bank to be loaded.
-The ESI defaults to the current drive.
+The ESI-32 will default to the current drive.
 If you want to choose a different drive, place the cursor under the drive number in line two, select the appropriate drive and press ENTER.